SWOT analysis: Use

-SWOT analysis has been used at different levels of analysis in many arenas, not just in profit-seeking organizations.
-Examples include non-profit organizations, governmental units, and individuals.
-SWOT analysis may also be used in pre-crisis planning and preventive crisis management.
-SWOT analysis may also be used in creating a recommendation during a viability study/survey.
+SWOT analysis has been used at different levels of analysis, including businesses, non-profit organizations, governmental units, and individuals.
+It is often used alongside other frameworks, such as PEST, as a basis for the analysis of internal and environmental factors.
+SWOT analysis may also be used in pre-crisis planning, preventive crisis management, and viability study recommendation construction.

-Subscription databases that are available in many libraries, such as Business Source Elite and Gale Business Insights, regularly produce new SWOT analyses of companies.

-Strategy building
+Strategic planning

 SWOT analysis can be used to build organizational or personal strategy.
-Steps necessary to execute strategy-oriented analysis involve identification of internal and external factors (often using the popular 2 × 2 matrix), selection and evaluation of the most important factors, and identification of relations existing between internal and external features.
+Steps necessary to execute strategy-oriented analysis involve identifying internal and external factors, selecting and evaluating the most important factors, and identifying relationships between internal and external features.
 For instance, strong relations between strengths and opportunities can suggest good conditions in the company and allow using an aggressive strategy.
-On the other hand, strong interactions between weaknesses and threats could be analyzed as a potential warning and advice for using a defensive strategy.
+On the other hand, strong interactions between weaknesses and threats could be analyzed as a warning to use a defensive strategy.

-One form of TOWS matrix combines each of the four components with another to examine four distinct strategies:
+One form of SWOT analysis combines each of the four components with another to examine four distinct strategies: